hanguyen97/large/README.md

 norm.
 The tuning parameter $\lambda \geq 0$ controls the sparsity of the estimate.

-Unlike standard GLASSO, which relies on a single global penalty, `AutotuneGLASSO` adaptively learns a set of node-specific penalties
+Unlike standard GLASSO, which relies on a single global penalty, `large` adaptively learns a set of node-specific penalties
 $\lambda_j, j = 1, \ldots, p$.
 It does so by augmenting the nodewise Lasso regression step to jointly estimate both regression coefficients and error variances, allowing more flexible and data-driven